davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/convert-to-plain-text.md

 ## Value

+### In-line documentation

+Documentation can live next to the associated code (change in lock step).
+Plain text notes convert to programming language comments faster.
+See [Why You Shouldn’t Use "Markdown" for Documentation][2]; consider a plain text besides CommonMark.

+Search notes faster from the command line (with git).
+Plain text history with git.
+Resolve merge conflicts in a standard way.
+Review changes with "git diff" before pushing them (to catch accidental changes).
+You can more easily convert plain text formats with tools like pandoc and nbconvert.

+### Markdown

 [1]: https://stackoverflow.com/editing-help
 [2]: https://www.ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/

 It's easy to publish CommonMark notes.
 Static site generators almost always accept CommonMark.
 Stack overflow content is CommonMark; see [CommonMark Editing Help - Stack Overflow][1].

-Documentation can live next to the associated code (change in lock step).
-See [Why You Shouldn’t Use “Markdown” for Documentation][2]; consider a plain text besides CommonMark.
+Inkscape SVGs are easy to edit inline in CommonMark and other plain text formats.
+It is a major pain to edit an SVG inline in other formats.

+### Google Docs

 Writers can stay on their keyboard (save time).
 CommonMark was designed to be readable as plain text.
 In some scenarios, this lets writers enter "flow" faster.
 Google Docs are hard to use from the